hp4k1h5/agora/README.md

 screen.
 It accepts commands and updates the charts and data windows.
 If a component has more data than fits on the screen, try scrolling it with the mouse.
-Some components also accept, `up` and `down` keys to scroll through items, such as the watchlist.
+Some components also accept, `up` and `down` keys to scroll through items, such as the news.

 Use `tab` or `esc` to return to repl.
 Hit `enter` to update the components.